tensorflow/tensorboard/tensorboard/http_api.md

 ## `/data/plugin/distributions/distributions?run=foo&tag=bar`

-Returns an array of event_accumulator.CompressedHistogramEvents ([wall_time,
-step, CompressedHistogramValues]) for the given run and tag.
+Returns an array of [wall_time, step, CompressedHistogramValues] for the given run and tag.

 CompressedHistogramValues is a list of namedtuples with each tuple specifying a basis point (bps) as well as an interpolated value of the histogram value